design-first/system-runtime/README.md

 You will find examples on the [/example](./example) directory or on [monoco website](http://monoco.io/tutorial/00-intro.html).

-Remember that **all the examples works both on server or on client side**.
+Remember that **all the examples work both on server and browser**.

 ## Extend monoco